indilib/drivers-docs/src/content/docs/auxiliaries/svbony/svbony-powerbox/svbony-powerbox.md

 ---
 ## Features

-7 12V DC outputs, Regulated Interface and switch1-5 interfaces can be individually controlled on/off;
-The USB port can connect to guide cameras, planetary cameras, etc.; the DC port can connect to DSO cooled cameras, equatorial mounts, electronic focus controller, motorized filter wheels, and electronic field flatteners; and the RCA interface can connect to dew heaters;
+The SVBONY SV241 Pro features five 12V DC outputs with ON/OFF control, a variable voltage DC output capable of regulating up to 15.3V, one constant 12V DC output, and six USB ports supporting data communication, including Type-C. DC ports can connect to DSO cooled cameras, equatorial mounts, electronic focus controllers, motorized filter wheels, electronic field flatteners, and more.
-Real-time detection of ambient temperature and humidity to achieve automatic temperature control throughout the process.
+Additionally, it features two RCA-format PWM outputs that can be connected to anti-condensation heaters.
+The SV241 Pro's sensors detect ambient temperature and humidity in real time, enabling automatic temperature control throughout the entire process.

-INDIドライバーで可能なコントロールは以下のとおりです。

-- PWM 12V6Ax2ポート, 0から100%までのCycle変更が可能, ON/OFF切り替え可能
+The following controls are available with the INDI driver:

+- PWM 12V 6A x 2 ports, cycle adjustment from 0 to 100%, ON/OFF switching possible
-- DC5521 12Vx5ポート, ON/OFFの切り替え可能
+- DC5521 12V x 5 ports, ON/OFF switching possible
-- REGULATED OUT 1ポート, 0から15.3V の電圧調整が可能
+- REGULATED OUT 1 port, voltage adjustment from 0 to 15.3V
 - USB
   - USB 2.0 x 4 (Type-C x 1, Type-A x 3)
   - USB 3.0 x 2 (Type-A x 2)
-  - Type-c,1,2 コネクタ と 3,4,5 コネクタの二組を ON/OFF 切り替え可能
+  - Two sets of connectors (Type-C connectors 1 and 2, and connectors 3, 4, and 5) can be switched ON/OFF

 > ⚠️ **Note:**
 >
-> - SV241 Pro にデバイスを接続している場合、Ekos の Start 時にはSV241 Proを他のデバイスよりも先に起動し、Ekos の Stop 時は他のデバイスより後に終了する必要があります。
-> - 設定の方法は後述の Profile の Profile Script Editor を参照してください。
-> - SV241 Pro の INDI ドライバーは起動時に自動的に Connect します。手動で Connect/Disconnect をするとそれより先に接続されているUSB機器の再接続が発生しそれらの機器のINDIドライバーが正常に動作しなくなる場合があります。
+>- If any device is connected to the SV241 Pro, Ekos must start the SV241 Pro before other devices when starting Ekos, and stop it after other devices when stopping Ekos.
+>- Refer to the Profile Script Editor in the Profile section described later for configuration.
+> - The SV241 Pro's INDI driver automatically connects upon startup.
+Manually connecting or disconnecting may cause previously connected devices to reconnect, potentially causing their INDI drivers to malfunction.

+> ⚠️ **Note:**
+>
+> - Switching the power OFF/ON while any device is connected to the DC port or USB port may cause those devices to malfunction.

 ## Ekos > Profile > Script

 ![Profile](./images/profile.webp)

-前述の通り SV241 Pro に接続されるデバイスがある場合、それらのデバイスよりも先に　SV241 Pro INDIドライバーを起動しコネクトさせる必要があります。
-そのためには Ekos の Profile Editor の右下 [Scripts] ポタンから Profile Scripts Editor を開き SV241 Pro の実行順を制御するための待ち時間を設定しなければなりません。
+As mentioned earlier, if there are devices connected to the SV241 Pro, you must start the SV241 Pro INDI driver and connect it before those devices.
+To do this, open the Profile Scripts Editor from the [Scripts] button in the lower right corner of Ekos' Profile Editor and set a wait time to control the execution order of the SV241 Pro.

-### Profile Script Editor での追加の手順
+### Settings in Profile Script Editor

-1. [Add Rule] で Rule を1行追加する。
+1. Add one rule using [Add Rule].
-2. Driver: "SVBONY SV241 Pro" を指定。
+2. Specify Driver: “SVBONY SV241 Pro”.
-3. Post start: SV241 Pro INDIドライバー起動時の待ち時間を秒で指定する。指定の秒数間、他のドライバーは起動待ちになる。
+3. Post start: Specify the wait time in seconds when launching the SV241 Pro INDI driver.
+With this setting, other drivers will wait for the specified number of seconds before launching.
-4. Pre stop: Ekos [Stop] から SV241 Pro が終了開始するまでの待ち時間を指定する。他のドライバーが終了するのに十分な時間を指定しする。指定の時間が経過後つまり他のドライバーが終了後に SV241 Pro が終了する。
+4. Pre stop: Specify the wait time in seconds from Ekos [Stop] until SV241 Pro begins shutdown.
+Ensure sufficient time is set for other drivers to terminate.
+With this setting, SV241 Pro will shut down after the specified time elapses, meaning after other drivers have finished.

 ## Connection

 ![connection](./images/connection.webp)

-コンピューターとSV241 Proの接続設定をします。
+In Connection, configure the connection settings between the computer and the SV241 Pro.

-- System Ports: 選択可能なシリアルポートの一覧。
+- System Ports: A list of available serial ports.
-- Ports: 直接ポート名を入力できます。
+- Ports: You can enter the port name directly.
-- Baud Rate: 115200 固定です。変更しないでください。
+- Baud Rate: Fixed at 115200.
+Do not change this setting.
 - Auto Search:
-  - Enables:自動的に接続先のシリアルポートを検出します。
+  - Enabled: Automatically detects the target serial port.
-  - Disabled: 手動で指定したシリアルポートで接続を試みます。
+  - Disabled: Does not perform automatic serial port detection.
-- Refresh > Scan Ports: コンピューターの現在のシリアルポートを検索し直し、System Ports の一覧をリフレッシュします。
+- Refresh > Scan Ports: Rescans the computer's current serial ports and refreshes the System Ports list.

 ## Dew

 ![Dew](./images/dew.webp)

-PWM OUT 1 と 2 を操作できます。
+In Dew section, configure the PMW OUT settings.

-- Toggle Dew: PWM 1 と 2 の ON/OFFの切り替え。
+- Toggle Dew: Switches PWM 1 and 2 ON/OFF.
-- Duty Cycle: PWM 1 と 2 の出力レベルを0%から100%で設定。Toggle Dew が ON の場合に設定したレベルが有効。
+- Duty Cycle: Sets the output level of PWM 1 and 2 from 0% to 100%.
+The set level is effective when Toggle Dew is ON.

 ## Power

 ![Power](./images/power.webp)

-DC 1から5 を操作できます。
+In the Power section, configure the DC OUT settings.

-- Cycle Power: DC 1-5 および REGULATED OUT, PWM OUT 1,2 をすべてOFFにし続けてONにする。
+- Cycle Power: Turns all DC 1-5 and USB connectors OFF continuously, then ON.
-- Toggle DC: DC 1 から 5 の ON/OFFの切り替え。
+- Toggle DC: Switches DC 1 through 5 ON/OFF.

 ## Variable

 ![Variable](./images/variable.webp)

-REGULATED OUT を操作できます。
+In the Variable section, configure the REGULATED OUT settings.

-- Channels: REGUALATED OUT の ON/OFF 切り替え。
+- Channels: Toggle the ON/OFF state of REGULATED OUT.
-- Voltage: 出力電圧を0から15.3の間で変更。ChannelsがONの場合に設定した出力電圧が有効。
+- Voltage: Adjust the output voltage between 0 and 15.3.
+The set output voltage is active when Channels is ON.

 ## USB

 ![USB](./images/usb.webp)

-USBコネクタ Type-Cおよび1から5 を操作できます。
+In the USB section, set the USB ports.

-- Ports: USB Type-C,1,2 および USB 3,4,5 を切り替え。
+- Ports: Switch between USB Type-C, 1, and 2, and USB 3, 4, and 5.